myfishnameisqwerty/tmr_home_task/README.md

 You are good to go.
 Navigate to http://127.0.0.1:8000/docs and try the post method

-For running a test, validate the dickers is up by executing `docker ps`
+For running a test, validate the dockers is up by executing `docker ps`

 connect to `{folder_name}-web-1` container by `docker exec -it tmr-web-1 /bin/sh`